Sir William Atkinson retired being recognised as one of the UK’s most respected headteachers after famously turning the Phoenix High School around.

 - Honorary Doctorate from The Open University for Services to Education.

-His excellent leadership at Phoenix, overcoming low results and bad behaviour, was reported to have been the inspiration for the head teacher character in the BBC’s school drama, Hope and Glory.
+Sir William’s excellent leadership at Phoenix, overcoming low results and bad behaviour, was reported to have been the inspiration for the head teacher character in the BBC’s school drama, Hope and Glory.

 Between 2010 and 2013 he was Executive Headteacher of The Phoenix Canberra Schools Federation.